DIY: Tie Dye Shirts for Bullying Prevention

 Step One – Prep your work space!
-Lay the plastic tablecloth down where you plan to tie-dye, and put a pair of gloves on.
+Lay the plastic tablecloth down where you plan to tie dye, and put on a pair of gloves.

 Step Three – REMINDER: If you have not already put on a pair of gloves, now would be a really good time to do so.
 Mix the tie dye.
 Add water to the orange (or other desired color) bottle and fill to the neck.
 Replace cap tightly.
 Shake until dye is dissolved.